 - Activities week, to include employability skills such as team working and enterprise skills.

 - Programme of Career workshops presented by visiting speakers

 - Interview Day for Year 10 - practice interviews with external visiting business representatives, CV writing workshops, and Interview techniques

 - Work Experience week for Year 10 students

 - Promotion of National Citizen Service and Duke of Edinburgh Scheme

 A Timeline of planned activities can be found on the link below.
-This is only provisional as this is a new initiative for the school and may change.

 The information below is suitable for students, parents, teachers and employers.